-Theme Purpose Systems and power dynamics impacting interactions, connectedness, and peace.
-Life skills for efficient and harmonious living.
-Issues threatening peace and Understanding systems, issues, and interconnectedness and interdependence of families, communities, nations, and the globe for promoting harmony and peace.
-Acquiring life skills, intercultural literacy, financial literacy, digital literacy, and media and information literacy. sustainable development at local, national, and global levels.
+Theme Purpose 1.
+Systems and power dynamics impacting interactions, connectedness, and peace. • Understanding systems, issues, and interconnectedness and interdependence of families, communities, nations, and the globe for promoting harmony and peace.
+2. Life skills for efficient and harmonious living. • Acquiring life skills, intercultural literacy, financial literacy, digital literacy, and media and information 3.
+Issues threatening peace and sustainable development at local, national, and global levels. literacy.
 Understanding sustainable development goals and strategies for promoting the health and well- being of individuals, communities, and the natural environment.